mhedengren/millhouse/GUIDELINES.md

 ## GIT

 * Commit message should be able to end the following sentance: `"This commit will..."`
-* For longer commit messages separate the message into title and body (`git commit -m "This is title" -m "This is body")
+* For longer commit messages separate the message into title and body (`git commit -m "This is title" -m "This is body"`)
-* At least two people in the group should verify the pull request
 * Pull into master after each merged pull request
 * Start day by pulling from master
+* Branch names are lowercase intials "-" section we are working on (ex. "ao-test")